Merriam's elk: Taxonomy

-As for Merriam's elk, as of 2017, the International Union for Conservation of Nature (IUCN) has reclassified all North American elk subspecies (excluding the Tule and Roosevelt elk) as C. c. canadensis.
-If this taxonomy is accurate, then the Merriam's subspecies is not truly extinct but, rather, extirpated (driven away) or depleted from large swathes of its former home range.
+In 2017, the International Union for Conservation of Nature (IUCN) reclassified all North American elk subspecies, excluding the Tule elk and Roosevelt elk, as C. c. canadensis.
+This taxonomic ruling means that Merriam's elk is not an extinct species or subspecies, but rather a population of Rocky Mountain elk that was extirpated (locally extinct) or depleted from large swathes of its former home range.